jgchoti/challenge-collecting-data/README.md

 python main.py
 ```

-This will start scraping property data from Zimmo.be, collecting pages and property details concurrently, and save the final cleaned dataset as `properties.csv`
+This will start scraping property data from Zimmo.be, collecting pages and property details concurrently, and save the final cleaned dataset as `properties{MMDDHHMM}.csv`

 ## What Went Well / Challenges